TypeFox/oct-playground-demo/documentation/demo-scenario.md

 ## Act 2 – Synchronizing Documentation with Complex Rules

- - **Jan:** "Okay, let me switch to the README so we can document this..." *(switches to README.md in Theia)*
+ - **Dev:** "Okay, let me switch to the README so we can document this..." *(switches to README.md in Theia)*
- - Your Playground view instantly follows to the same file.
+ - Sta's Playground view instantly follows to the same file.

- - **Jan:** "I'll start with a table showing all the customer types..."
+ - **Dev:** "I'll start with a table showing all the customer types..."
- - You watch as Jan types the table structure, then you jump in and start editing:
+ - Sta watches as Dev types the table structure, then Sta jumps in and starts editing:

 ```markdown
 ### Customer Discount Tiers